Study options

 Co-operation with other parties

 Multidisciplinary collaboration between the six Aalto University schools is extensive.
 The School of Arts, Design and Architecture has a long tradition of successfully collaborating with external partners on projects and courses and nurturing close relationships with several external stakeholders.
 Companies, research institutes, for-profit, not-for-profit, and public organizations frequently reach out to Aalto University as one of the leading design schools in Europe to work with students on real-world societal problems and business opportunities.
-In Aalto University CoDe is collaborating tightly with CHEMARTS courses, and acts as the coordinator for CHEMARTS summer school.
+In Aalto University Contemporary Design is collaborating closely with CHEMARTS.

 Applying to master’s programmes